User Tools

 </WRAP> </WRAP>

 -Locus Map processes location and elevation gain from the data it receives from **your phone GPS**.
 If the data are incorrect or contain massive deviations, the resulting location fix and elevation gain are incorrect.
 Locus Map, however, offers a few methods on how to limit these deviations.+Locus Map processes location and elevation gain from the data it receives from **your phone GPS** and other location/orientation sensors.
 If the data is incorrect or contains deviations, the resulting location fix and elevation gain are incorrect.
-Locus Map, however, offers a few methods on how to limit these deviations.
+Locus Map, however, offers a few methods for limiting these deviations.

 +===== Light deviations =====